Learning to tell then kiss, food-free dates and other essential secrets to looking for love in a time of allergy.

 “It was hard because some will take it the wrong way and think you’re not into them,” says Brennan, an exercise therapist who lives near Toronto, Canada.
 “It’s not that you’re uninterested, it’s just that you can’t make that move – because you don’t know what she has eaten.”

 These days, singles are increasingly turning to online websites to get connected, and those with food allergies are no exception.
-Koop founded a Facebook group for singles with alpha-gal allergy, and there’s online dating sites such as Singles with Food Allergies.
+Koop founded a Facebook group for singles with alpha-gal allergy, and there are online dating sites such as Singles with Food Allergies.

 Even on big websites such as OKCupid or eHarmony, Carroll notes that online dating can make it easier to put any food allergies out there by including them in the personal profile.
 According to the Toronto-based allergy counselor, regardless of whether someone has food allergies or not, if the person is not willing to help keep you safe, then that’s the real deal-breaker.